Path-Kernel Method for Differentiating Unstable Diffusions: Algorithm and numerical examples

-Should we care very much about the numerical speed, we should design $\alpha_t$ more carefully.
-Note that $\alpha_t$ can be a process, not just a fixed number.
-If the system has regions with large unstableness, then $\alpha_t$ should be large there to reduce the growth of $v_t$.
-If the system has regions with small noise, then $\alpha_t$ should be small, since the $1/\sigma$ factor is already large.
-The path-kernel formula would yield the same derivative, but an adapted $\alpha_t$ gives a smaller integrand, so we need fewer samples.
-In this paper, we only test the simple case where $\alpha_t$ is a fixed number.
+We give a remark on the relation between the above discussion and Lyapunov exponents.
+Our \(\alpha_{\mathrm{crit}}\) is defined through the long-time behavior of \(\E{v_t^2}\), which is a second-moment criterion, whereas Lyapunov exponents are defined through almost sure growth rates along sample paths; these two notions of growth do not coincide.
+Moreover, \(a_1\) may be viewed as the top Lyapunov exponent of the deterministic part of the original system.

-Our path-kernel method combines the path-perturbation and kernel-differentiation methods, but does not involve the divergence method.
-Hence, it does not work in highly unstable systems with little to no noise, the case where the divergence method is good.
-Since the system is unstable, we need a large $\alpha$ to tame the gradient explosion, but the noise is small, so the $\frac 1 \sigma$ factor is large.
-This requires many samples to compute the expectation, drastically raising the computational cost.
-The divergence method is not a panacea either; it does not work when there are contracting directions.
-Eventually, we may need to use all three methods together for an ultimate solution.
+If numerical efficiency is especially important, then \(\alpha_t\) should be designed more carefully.
+Note that \(\alpha_t\) may be a process rather than a fixed constant.
+If the system has regions of strong instability, then \(\alpha_t\) should be larger there in order to reduce the growth of \(v_t\).
+If the system has regions with small noise, then \(\alpha_t\) should be smaller there, since the \(1/\sigma\) factor in the kernel part of the path-kernel estimator is already large.
+In this paper, we only test the simple case where \(\alpha_t\) is a fixed constant.